This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Why Use a Bread Machine to Make Rolls?

-Delicious rolls can be made without a bread machine.
-It’s true.
+We all know delicious rolls can be made without a bread machine.

 But, you’ll love the convenience of dumping ingredients into the machine, pushing a button, and having perfectly prepped dough ready for rolling and baking.